Pirates vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Pirates have posted a mark of 2-7.
+- In nine games as the underdog over the last 10 matchups, the Pirates have a record of 2-7.

-- When it comes to the total, the Pirates and their opponents are 6-4-0 in their previous 10 games.

-- The previous 10 Pirates matchups have not had a spread set by bookmakers.
-In four consecutive games, Pittsburgh and its opponent have finished above the over/under, with the average total set by oddsmakers being nine runs.

 Explore More About This Game